-Summer B 2020
+Summer B 2023

-- Submit the 2021-22 AEB4941 Internship Application for approval to Danielle Shu by the posted due date.
+- Submit the AEB4941 Internship Application for approval to Danielle Shu by the posted due date.

 - You will be enrolled in the Internship Course for the specified semester.
 Throughout the semester, please complete assignments corresponding to your internship on Canvas.
-You must complete all assignments to receive a Satisfactory Grade
+You must complete all assignments to receive a Satisfactory Grade (S).

 Credit received for an internship is based on the number of contact hours worked in the internship: